-In a larger bowl, use a whisk to beat the eggs a little and then add the sugar, brown sugar, sour cream, butter and vanilla.
+In a larger bowl, use a whisk to beat the eggs a little and then add the sugar, brown sugar, yogurt, orange juice, butter and vanilla.
 Whisk everything again until the wet ingredients are well incorporated.

 Using a silicone spatula, fold the dry ingredients into the wet until they are just incorporated (don't over mix here.)

 And last but not least, fold the cranberries into the batter and then divide the batter evenly into your muffin cups.

 Bake your muffins for 18-20 minutes, or until a toothpick comes out clean.
 Let them cool in the tins for 5 minutes, and then remove onto a wire rack to finish cooling.

 Here are some common substitutions you can make depending on dietary preferences and needs: